hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/box_trim.rst

 Use Cursor for Depth
    Use cursor location and radius for the dimensions and position of the trimming shape.
    If not set, the tool uses the full depth of the object from the camera view.

+Extrude mode
+   Fixed
+      Aligns new geometry orthogonally for 90 degree angles in depth.
+   Project
+      Aligns new geometry with the perspective of the current view for a tapered result.